Constant Permeke: The War Years

+World War I

 When World War I broke out, Permeke was mobilized.
 During the defense of Antwerp he was wounded in action near the town of Duffel.
 His wounds forced his evacuation to the United Kingdom where he was in hospital at South Hillwood.
 After his release from hospital he was reunited with his family in Folkestone, where his son John was born.
 In 1916 he moved to Chardstock in Devonshire and started painting again, mostly colorful English landscapes.
 After the end of the war, the Permeke family returned to Ostend in 1919.
 In contrast to the happy time in Devonshire, the harsh reality of the worker's life turned Permeke's work back to a gloomier mood as he mainly painted the harsh fisherman's life.

-In 1921 Permeke was able to exhibit his work in Antwerp and in Paris.
-Between 1922 and 1924, Permeke regularly went to Astene, in order to cooperate with Frits Van den Berghe.
-In 1926 Permeke went to Vevey in Switzerland where he mainly painted mountain scenes.
-In 1929 he moved to Jabbeke.
-During this period he changed his subject: instead of the fisherman and the sea he now focused on the farmer and his land.
-During this period, Permeke was enormously productive with works like "Gouden Oogst" (1935), "De Grote Marine" (1935), "Moederschap" (1936), "Het Afscheid" (1948), "Dagelijks Brood" (1950).
-Starting in 1937 Permeke tried his hand at sculpting as well.
-As a sculptor, Permeke tried to isolate the human figure in monumental efforts.
-"De Zaaier" (1939), "Niobe" (1946) and "De Drie Gratiën" (1949) are good examples of this period.